23 Technical SEO Checklist to Improve Site Ranking and User Experience

-In one research of Zoompf, the popular Technical SEO problems for most of the websites are loading speed, unoptimized images, serving content without HTTP compression, too many CSS image requests, and expired headers (no caching information).
+In one research by Zoompf, the popular Technical SEO problems for most of the websites are loading speed, unoptimized images, serving content without HTTP compression, too many CSS image requests, and expired headers (no caching information).

-Some other technical SEO factors that create issues are excessive usage of the plugin, not using CDN for static files, and purchasing a slow web hosting.
+Some other technical SEO factors that create issues are excessive usage of the plugin, not using CDN for static files, and purchasing slow web hosting.

-- 1. Core Web Vitals
+- 1. Google Core Web Vitals

-- 2. Secure Your Site With HTTPS
+- 2. Secure Site with HTTPS

 - 3. Ensure that your site is Mobile-Friendly

-- 4. Improve your site’s Loading Speed:
+- 4. Improve Site’s Loading Speed

-- 5. The Robust Architecture of your site
+- 5. The Robust Website Architecture

-- 6. Make your URL Structure SEO Friendly
+- 6. SEO Friendly Web-Pages URL Structure

 - 7. Breadcrumbs Navigation